WOBA: Calculating wOBA

 The total run-value of each event is the weighted average of the run-value for the play in each base out state.
 This process is repeated for each of the listed events, NIBB, HBP, RBOE, 1B, 2B, 3B, and HR, plus the value of an out.
 To align with similar rate-based statistics like OBP, these weights are then recalculated relative to the run value of an out.
 The result is a league-wide average run value for each type of event.
 These values represent the linear weights of the events.
 To place wOBA on a familiar scale, the coefficients (the weights) are then normalized by a common factor so that league-average wOBA equals league-average on-base percentage.
 This makes wOBA more interpretable, since values such as .320 or .360 can be read in the same way as OBP, making a relatively complicated statistic seem familiar.

 xwOBA (Expected Weighted On-Base Average)

 Expected Weighted On-base Average (xwOBA) is a Statcast metric that estimates a player's wOBA based on their quality of contact.
-For each batted-ball, Statcast uses a machine learning model to assign different outcomes a probability based on its similarity in launch and exit velocity to other batted-balls.
+For each batted-ball, Statcast uses a machine learning model to assign different outcomes a probability based on its similarity in launch angle and exit velocity to other batted-balls.
 Statcast classifies batted-balls based on launch angle and exit velocity, and on some batted balls a player's sprint speed is factored into the calculation.
 For example, players with faster sprint speeds are more likely to reach base on a groundball.
 Like FIP, xwOBA attempts to remove the noise added by defense, focusing only on evaluating what batters can control.